Frequently asked questions about

 I am 20 years old.
 Can I take part?

 The absolute Minimum Age on the Day is 20 years on the day of the event for the individual event (under UK Athletics rules).
-However, the TRA (a sub-section of UK Athletics) recommend a minimum age of 21 for events of this type.
-Under exceptional circumstances, we are prepared to consider 20 year old participants, e.g. prior experience in similar events, a member of a group, e.g. a walking or services group.
-Under 21's must contact the organiser, RoundRothEntries, to provide information on prior experience/circumstances to justify entry.
-For the relay, the minimum age is 18 years (unless accompanied at all times by parent or guardian).
+However, the TRA (a sub-section of UK Athletics) specify a minimum age of 20 for events of this type.
+For the relay, the minimum age is 18 years (but check entry page if wanting to do more than 1 stage).

 How do I get my race number?